 Metropolitan's revenues exceeded expenses during fiscal year 2014-15, resulting in a significant increase in unrestricted reserves.
 On May 29, 2015, Metropolitan's Board approved the use of \$160 million of unrestricted reserves over the target reserve level, \$50 million from the Water Stewardship Fund, and \$140 million from the Water Management Fund to fund conservation incentives.
-As of June 30, 2015, Metropolitan's unrestricted reserves were \$476 million, on a modified accrual basis.
+As of June 30, 2015, Metropolitan's Board approved \$264 million, on a modified accrual basis.
 On July 14, 2015, Metropolitan's Board approved \$264 million to acquire various properties in Riverside and Imperial Counties, with \$160 million funded from the Replacement and Refurbishment Fund and the remaining amount from unrestricted reserves.
 Unrestricted reserves, as of April 30, 2016, include \$250 million drawn from Short-Term Revolving Credit Facilities with RBC Municipal Products, LLC, and U.S. Bank N.A, and deposited in Metropolitan's financial reserves.
-See "METROPOLITAN REVENUES-Financial Reserve Policy" and "METROPOLITAN EXPENSES-Outstanding Senior Revenue Bonds and Senior Parity Obligations - Senior Parity Obligations - Short-Term Revolving Credit Facilities" in this Appendix A.
+See "METROPOLITAN REVENUES-Financial Reserve Policy" and "METROPOLITAN EXPENSES-Outstanding Senior Revenue Bonds and Senior Parity Obligations - Short-Term Revolving Credit Facilities.